KevalW/KevalW/README.md

-- 🔭 I’m currently working on webdev
+- 🔭 I’m currently working as webdev

 - 👨‍💻 All of my projects are available at [https://github.com/KevalW?tab=repositories](https://github.com/KevalW?tab=repositories)